ds2-lab/Wukong/README.md

 ### The KV Store Proxy

 This component is used to parallelize Lambda function invocations in the middle of a workload's execution.

-...
+This is advantageous, as invoking individual AWS Lambda functions has a relatively high overhead (~50ms per invocation).
+For large fan-outs, this overhead can bottleneck Wukong's performance.
+Thus, the KV store proxy alleviates that by leveraging a VM with many cores to parallelize such invocations.

 ### The AWS Lambda Task Executor

 The Task Executors are responsible for executing tasks and performing dynamic scheduling.

-...
+Executors cooperate with one another to decide who should execute downstream tasks during fan-ins.
+Executors communicate through intermediate storage (e.g., Redis).

 ### Developer Setup Notes